 Gail Moore, Secretary

-Robert Holden has been a member of the Georgina Historical Society Board Since 2017 and Vice-President since 2018.
-He was instrumental in reinstituting the GHS newsletter and is current working on a committee to upgrade our website.
-In November 2015 Mr. Holden spoke at the AGM about the railways that came to Georgina and in the following year authored a paper published by the GHS entitled Rails to Georgina.
+Robert Holden has been a member of the Georgina Historical Society Board Since 2017.
+He was instrumental in reinstituting the GHS newsletter and upgrading the website.
+In November 2015, Mr. Holden spoke at the AGM about the railways that came to Georgina and in the following year authored a paper published by the GHS entitled Rails to Georgina.
 This was followed by a presentation and paper on Steamboats of Lake Simcoe and Lake Couchiching.
+His latest occasional paper is titled Pathways to Settlement.
 Prior to coming to Georgina in 2013, Mr. Holden lived in Newmarket and was co-founder and Past President of the Newmarket Historical Society.

 Elizabeth ‘Widit’ McLean, Director